NL-BioImaging/biomero/resources/tutorials/tutorial_cellprofiler.md

 # Cellprofiler tutorial

-Cellprofiler is already known for excellent interoperability with Omero.
+Cellprofiler is already known for excellent interoperability with OMERO.
 You can directly load images into the cellprofiler pipelines.

 Cellprofiler also has options to run in batch mode and headless, for analyzing big data on compute clusters, like we want as well.

-However, for our purposes, this is insufficient, as we want to run it from Omero, and on a compute cluster that only has SSH access.
+However, for our purposes, this is insufficient, as we want to run it from OMERO, and on a compute cluster that only has SSH access.

-In this tutorial I will show you how to add a cellprofiler pipeline as a workflow to Omero and Slurm, with this client library.
+In this tutorial I will show you how to add a cellprofiler pipeline as a workflow to OMERO and Slurm, with this client library.

-## 0. Prerequisite: Omero, Slurm and `omero_slurm_client`.
+## 0. Prerequisite: OMERO, Slurm and `omero_slurm_client`.

 We assume you have these 3 components setup and connected.
 If not, follow the main [README](README.md) first.